babelouest/glewlwyd/docs/INSTALL.md

 You can have glewlwyd available at the root of the domain/subdomain, e.g. `https://glewlwyd.tld/` or host Glewlwyd in a sub-folder of the domain/subdomain, e.g. `https://auth.tld/glewlwyd/`.

+The following examples directly provide Glewlwyd's static front-end files, without using internal Glewlwyd static file service.
+You should disable the `static_files_path` property in the config file.

 ### Apache mod_proxy example

 To use Apache as reverse proxy, you must enable the mods `proxy` and `proxy_http`.
 If you want to use user or client certificate authentication behind a reverse proxy, you must enable the mods `ssl` and `headers`.